Skip to main content

 • Other foods are not needed until your baby is ready for solids, a few weeks before to just after 6 months old.

 • If your baby is taking breastmilk, give him Vitamin D drops (400 IU/day or 800 IU/day in Northern communities).
-You should also take a standard multivitamin containing Vitamin D (400 IU/day) yourself while breastfeeding
+You should also take a standard multivitamin with at least 400 – 600 IU Vitamin D daily while breastfeeding.

 • Breast milk can be stored for 3 - 4 hours at room temp less than 29oC (85oF), 3-5 days in your fridge, 3-6 months in a freezer with a separate door, and 6 to 12 months in a chest-type freezer below -20oC (-4oF).